Quaden2307/flight-price-predictor/documentation/live_data_logging.md

 ## June 1, 2026

+Run 26: 3,778 offers, 0 failures, 0 retry events, ~3h 37m runtime (10:09 → 13:46 UTC).
+Cumulative dataset now **97,608 rows across 24 canonical runs**.
+Audit clean — 0 NULLs across all six modeling-critical fields, price $62–$5,855, trip duration 0–54d, lead time 0–213d.

+Three things worth recording.

+**First, the folder move is fully settled.** Yesterday's double-run was a one-time artifact — today fired exactly once, at the normal ~10:00 UTC slot. collector.err.log hasn't grown since May 29 09:55, so backup + dedup + audit all ran end-to-end with no new tracebacks, and the new project location + new `Project Backups/` backup path are both working in production.
+The backup self-healed exactly as predicted: it now holds 97,608 rows, which is yesterday's deduped 93,830 + today's 3,778 — i.e. the duplicate snapshot I removed by hand is gone from the off-machine copy too (if it were still there the backup would read 101,230).
+No manual backup refresh was needed.
+(Backup file still shows as `dataless`/evicted with a misleading ~3h-stale mtime; the row count is the reliable currency check, not the mtime — same iCloud placeholder quirk as May 31.)

+**Second, the offer-count drift broke upward.** 3,778 is the highest single-run total since May 26 (3,758) and a +190 jump over yesterday's deduped 3,588.
+The eight-ish-day monotonic decline from the early-May ~4,300 baseline has at least paused; could be noise or TravelPayouts' cache refilling.
+One day isn't a confirmed reversal, but the slide stopped.
+Still comfortably above the 3,000 floor alarm.

+**Third — milestone: crossed the 96K modeling-start target.** At 97,608 rows the dataset is past the threshold the runs log had pinned for ~June 1.
+The data side is ready for XGBoost; modeling work moves to `src/train_xgb.py` (bar to beat from the LR baseline: val MAPE 0.257 — see `documentation/modeling_runs.md`).
+The collector keeps running daily in the background regardless; from here, dataset depth just keeps accruing while modeling proceeds.

+---

+## June 1, 2026

 Run 26: 3,778 offers, **single run**, 0 failures, ~3h37m runtime (10:09 → 13:46 UTC — slow-API day, handled cleanly).
 Cumulative dataset now **97,608 rows**.
 Audit clean: 0 NULLs across all six modeling-critical fields, price $62–$5,855, trip duration 0–54d, lead time 0–213d.

 **The folder-move loose ends are all closed:**